 ** Parishioners may not stop or stay in the church after the final blessing, it is necessary to exit the church immediately.

-Click Here to view the Mass schedule for the month of June.
+Click Here to view the current Daily and Weekend Mass schedule.